Ameen195/Lung-Cancer-Detection-Using-CNN-with-Fuzzy-Logic/README.md

 The dataset used in this project consists of lung cancer images categorized into four classes:

--Normal
+1.Normal

--Adenocarcinoma
+2.Adenocarcinoma

--Large Cell Carcinoma
+3.Large Cell Carcinoma

--Squamous Cell Carcinoma
+4.Squamous Cell Carcinoma

 Dataset from Kaggle which includes Chest CT scan images - https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images